kyverno/website/content/en/docs/Installation/_index.md

 ## Install Kyverno using Helm

 Kyverno can be deployed via a Helm chart--the recommended and preferred method for a production install--which is accessible either through the Kyverno repository or on [ArtifactHub](https://artifacthub.io/packages/helm/kyverno/kyverno).
+Both generally available and pre-releases are available with Helm.

 In order to install Kyverno with Helm, first add the Kyverno Helm repository.